shorane/AuE893Spring20_Shubham_Horane/AuE893_spring20_Shubham_Horane/src/assignment5_trackingandfollowing/README.md

 $ roslaunch assignment5_trackingandfollowing 2_continuous_detection_and_bot_moving.launch

 - Holding the apriltag with id 7 in front of the bot at a distance will result in the bot following the tag.
 The bot will stop at a distance of 0.3 meters from the tag if the tag is held in one place for long enough.
+Due to camera lag, the detection faces minor issues at times.

 *** - The video named 'AuE893_Assignment_5_Part_2_AprilTagFollowing.mp4' in the videos folder shows this functionality.
 ----------------------------------------------------------------------------------------